elastic/elastic-serverless-forwarder/docs/README-AWS.md

       |`ELASTIC_APM_ACTIVE`       | `true` |
       |`ELASTIC_APM_SECRET_TOKEN` | token  |
       |`ELASTIC_APM_SERVER_URL`	  | url    |
+  * Add proper IAM policies before the next step, as described at [Lambda IAM permissions and policies](#lambda-iam-permissions-and-policies)
   * Still in the "Configuration" tab select "Triggers"
     * You can see an already defined SQS trigger for a queue with the prefix `elastic-serverless-forwarder-continuing-queue-`.
 This is an internal queue and should not be modified, disabled or removed.
     * Click on "Add trigger"
     * From "Trigger configuration" dropdown select "SQS"
     * In the "SQS queue" field chose the queue or insert the ARN of the queue you want to use as trigger for your Elastic Serverless Forwarder
       * The SQS queue you want to use as trigger must have a visibility timeout of 910 seconds, 10 seconds more than the Elastic Forwarder for Serverless Lambda timeout.
-      * IAM policy must be added before the next step as described at (Lambda IAM permissions and policies)[#lambda-iam-permissions-and-policies]
     * Click on "Add"

 ### Cloudformation